mitranim/mitranim.github.io/templates/posts/remove-from-go.md

 Goes without saying: **this is an opinion piece**.
 If we disagree, that's cool!

+This is just what I consider _relatively easy to remove_.
+I have other complaints about Go, mostly related to its deep fundamentals that would be very hard or impossible to change.
+They're not mentioned in this piece.

 We're not allowed to break existing code under Go1.
 However, it seems plausible to migrate most existing code in advance, preparing it for the hypothetical Go2 that removes the deprecated features, alongside other breaking changes it's expected to make.
 The following migration strategy seems realistic:

 * Go1 adds two minor syntactic features (see below)